Microsoft/MCW-Big-Compute/README.md

 In this whiteboard design session, you will work with a group to design a scale-out media processing solution using High Performance Computing (HPC) techniques in Azure.

-At the end of this session, you will be better able to design and recommend High Performance Computing solutions that are highly scalable, and can be configured through declarative means as opposed to large amounts of complicated application code.
-You will also learn how to effectively manage and monitor these solutions to ensure predictable outcomes.
+At the end of this session, you will be better able to design and recommend High Performance Computing solutions that are highly scalable and can be configured through declarative means as opposed to large amounts of complicated application code.
+You will also learn how to manage and monitor these solutions to ensure predictable outcomes effectively.

 ### Hands-on lab